 Since I’m always waxing about how to get the submissions process done right, I thought I’d share, for a change, the story of my own worst mishap.

 What to do?
-I kicked myself, ran about the house pounding my fists into my thighs, and after that there was nothing else to do but fall on my sword and write a personal mea culpa to both Kim and Peter.
+First I kicked myself and ran about the house pounding my fists into my thighs.
+After that, there was nothing else to do but fall on my sword and write a personal mea culpa to both Kim and Peter.
 I did not hear back, and I did not submit to the Gettysburg Review again for more than a year, and I still haven’t heard anything.
-I did, however, run into Kim at a conference last fall and she did give me a hug, so maybe, just maybe they are too busy to be mad at me anymore.
+I did, however, run into Kim at a conference last fall.
+She did give me a hug, so maybe, just maybe, they are too busy to be mad at me anymore.